SondreEMelhus/calculator-project/README.md

 This project contains a calculator built in React.js in combination with MaterialUI.
 The calculator consists of a simple and advanced version, that can be accessed by toggeling a switch.

 Simple mode supports:
 - Addition
 - Subtraction
 - Multiplication
 - Division

 Advanced mode supports:
-    - All of the features above
+-All of the features above
 - Factorials
 - Exponents
 - Modulo
 - Log2
 - Decimals

 The current version of this project does NOT support inputs via keypresses, but instead uses a virtual keyboard.